TrueSoft/railspress/README.md

 ![Railspress](https://truesoft.ro/railspress/railspress-logo.png)

-> Shows Wordpress posts in a Ruby on Rails application.
+> Shows WordPress posts in a Ruby on Rails application.

 Ever wanted to have a CMS using Ruby on Rails?
-With Railspress you can have of all advantages of Wordpress editing pages and posts, but you can display them in a Rails layout.
+With Railspress you can have of all advantages of WordPress editing pages and posts, but you can display them in a Rails layout.

 ## Features